 Here’s a breakdown of some common food labels to get you started.

-NATURAL: “Natural” is a largely unregulated marketing term that often means very little.
-In meat and poultry, “natural” means no artificial coloring or ingredients added and “minimal processing,” but doesn’t include anything about how the animal was raised.
+Natural is a largely unregulated marketing term that often means very little.
+In meat and poultry, natural means no artificial coloring or ingredients added and “minimal processing,” but doesn’t include anything about how the animal was raised.

-LOCAL: By itself, “local” means food grown or raised within 30 miles.
+By itself, local means food grown or raised within 30 miles.

-For more information on food labels, visit www.greenerchoices.org, which is maintained by Consumer Reports.
+For more information on food labels, visit Greenerchoices.org.